Miscellaneous Calculators

 Average grade 85

-Know What You Need on The Last Big Test
+Know Exactly What You Need on Your Final Exam

-When all grades other than the final exam are accounted for, enter the current weighted average grade, target grade, and final exam weight in the Final Grade Calculator.
-Click the Calculate button.
+When all coursework is accounted for except the final exam, enter your current weighted average, your target grade, and the final exam's weight into the Final Grade Calculator.
+Then, click the Calculate button.

 • Your current grade: 79